BIGJRA/BIGJRA.github.io/reborn.md

 # Episode 1: Reborn, the City of Ruin

-Welcome to my 100% walkthrough.
-I love this game, I hope you will too, and I hope this walkthrough can help you if you get stuck or if you want to collect everything that you can in the game.
+Welcome to my 100% walkthrough of Pokemon Reborn.

 My aim with this document is to provide a complete route through the game including every single item including hidden ones, available Pokemon, some tips for battle strategies, shop and tutor details, and more.
 To summarize my approach: if you're the type of person that doesn't really like having tons of tabs open at once while you're trying to 100% complete this game, hopefully my guide may be useful for you.

 Since this guide is complete, there are some parts that may spoil events that happen later in the game.
-I try to be vague about these things, but you may want to consider playing the game once first without referencing this walkthrough if this is a concern.
+I try to be vague about story details, but you may want to consider playing the game once first without referencing this walkthrough if this is a concern.

 ## All Aboard!

 The game will first ask you to choose a player character and gender.
 It will then ask you if you want to view controls.
-You can actually rebind controls with F1 and even add controller support!
+You can actually rebind controls with F1 and even add controller support if you'd like!
 Once you've gotten acquainted with your chosen controls, you'll find yourself on the train.

 Ame will ask you if you have any special instructions or passwords.
 From the game's readme: